Motion by mean curvature in interacting particle systems: Convergence to motion by mean curvature

 \begin{prop} Let $l\in \mathbb{N}$ with $l\geq 4$.
 Define $\delta_d(l)$ as in Proposition \ref{215} and $C_1$ as in Lemma \ref{217}.There exists $K_1(l), K_2(l)>0$ and $\ep_d(l,K_1,K_2)>0$ so that for all $\ep\in(0,\ep_d)$ and $t\in[\delta_d(l), T^*]$ we have \beq \sup_{x\in\RR^d} \left( P^\ep_x[\VV_p(\hat{\XX}^\ep(t))=1] -P^\ep_{z^+_0}[\VV(\BB(t))=1]\right)\leq C_1\ep^{l} \eeq \beq \sup_{x\in\RR^d} \left( P^\ep_x[\VV_p(\hat{\XX}^\ep(t))=0] -P^\ep_{z^-_0}[\VV(\BB(t))=0]\right)\leq C_1\ep^{l} \eeq \end{prop}

-The key ingredient for proving Proposition \ref{2.16} is the following lemma, which is an analogue of Lemma 2.17 in \cite{Etheridge}.
+The key ingredient for proving Proposition \ref{2.16} is the following lemma, which is an analogue of Lemma 2.18 in \cite{Etheridge}.
 The idea of the proof remains the same but the coefficients are slightly different due to the differences in the $g$'s.
-Let
+Let $B_t\in \RR$ be a one-dimensional Brownian motion that can be thought of as a single lineage in the branching Brownian motion $\BB(t)$.

 \begin{lemma} Let $l\in \mathbb{N}$ with $l\geq 4$ and $\sigma_1(l)$ be as in Lemma \ref{upden}.
 Let $\delta_0$ and $c_0$ be chosen as in (G4).
 Choose $C_1$ sufficiently large so that $C_1>\max\{ 2(1-c_0)/c_0, 3/(2c_0)\}.$ Let $C_2=\max_{0\leq p\leq 1}C_1|g'(p)|$.
 Let $K_1>0$.
 There exists $K_2=K_2(K_1,l)>0$ and $\ep_d(l,K_1,K_2)>0$ such that for all $\ep\in(0,\ep_d), x\in\RR^d$, $s\in [0,(l+1)\ep^2|\log \ep|]$ and $t\in [s,T^*]$,